andreagrisafi/SALTED/example/water_monomer_PySCF/README.rst

 and
 :code:`source YOUR_TENSOAP_DIRECTORY/env.sh`

-Ensure that the file $SALTEDPATH/basis.py contains an entry corresponding to the dfbasis you wish to use
+Ensure that the file $SALTEDPATH/basis.py contains an entry corresponding to the dfbasis you wish to use.
+Helper programs to interface PySCF with SALTED are included in this example folder.

 #---------------------------------------------------
 # GENERATE TRAINING DATA